The purpose of the Society of Osteopathic Medical Educators' National Academy of Osteopathic Medical Educators is to:

 - NAOME Fellow Selection Process Subcommittee

-This subcommittee is currently chaired by Lisa R. Chun, DO, MS, California Health Sciences University College of Osteopathic Medicine and provides oversight of the annual Fellow selection process by monitoring and updating application materials, providing standard setting examples, and orchestrating the selection process.
+This subcommittee is currently chaired by Rita K. Getz, PhD, Idaho College of Osteopathic Medicine and provides oversight of the annual Fellow selection process by monitoring and updating application materials, providing standard setting examples, and orchestrating the selection process.

 NOTE: The Society of Osteopathic Medical Educators' working group that created the National Academy of Osteopathic Medical Educators (NAOME) is significantly indebted to educators at Baylor College of Medicine under the leadership of Nancy Searle, EdD, Director, Fulbright & Jaworski Faculty Excellence Award Program, for their development of a faculty academy model which reflects a grounding in the literature regarding educational scholarship and a rigor and transparency in their selection process.